Why is my iPad not charging – how do I fix it?

 Now that I have explained the common causes behind your query- why won’t my iPad charge and the possible solutions for the iPad not charging issue let me also address some of the related queries often made by iPad users.

-Why is my iPad not charging when plugged in?
+Why my iPad will not charge when plugged in?

-Following are some of the major reasons for your query – why is my iPad not charging:
+Following are some of the major reasons for your query – why isn’t my iPad charging:

 1. Your iPad might have a dirty or damaged charging port;